jimmyd-be/Collection-Manager/README.md

 - [Slim Framework](http://www.slimframework.com/)

-## How to build the code
+## How to build the code (using Docker)

-The application contains a dockerfile soe we can build the code by running:
+The application contains a script that will build the Angular code and create the needed docker files.

-    sudo docker build -t cm_backend ./api

-After building the source code into an image we can create a container:

-    sudo docker create -p 8080:8080 cm_backend

-### Build docker image
-	sudo docker build -t cm_frontend ./gui

-create container

-	sudo docker create -p 80:80 cm_frontend
+    sudo sh ./run.sh

  ## How to contribute to this project